franco-on-git/Scripts-and-Commands/COMMANDS/Recycle-Bin-Cleanup.md

 > **Always Run Terminal as <ins>Administrator</ins>!**

 > [!NOTE]
-> - Useful information that users should know, even when skimming content.
 > - Cleans up drive reycle bin
 > - The `$recycle.bin` directory is a hidden system directory
 > - Command empties the recycling bin for all users on a Windows computer